arnaud4d/documentation/docs/API/WebFormClass.md

 | eventType | Text | Event type (onclick, onchange, onmouseover...) |
 | data	| Object	| For Tabs component: contains an index property (Number) with the index of the clicked Tab (index starts at 0) |

-Here's the list of available events:
+*eventType* can contain the following events:

 * blur
 * focus